Prommt

 Michael Flynn - Product Lead

-Account-to-account transfers eliminated high percentage card processing fees.
+Account-to-account transfers removed card processing fees entirely.

-Merchants kept more revenue from every transaction.
+Merchants kept more revenue from every transaction without changing how they work.

 Customers left dealerships with funds already in their accounts.